 by Christopher Penczak, Temple Founder and Sagittarius Lead Minister

 Why would someone in this modern day and age, someone of sound mind and body, go around calling themselves a “Witch”?
 Why would you use that word?
-Witches are evil old women out to steal children, eat babies, and cause all manner of illness and strife, right?
-That is the image many people have of the Witch, the green skinned, hooked nose, hagged face woman with a pointed hat riding around on a broom, brought to us most clearly by modern Halloween decorations.
+Witches are evil, old women out to steal children, eat babies, and cause all manner of illness and strife, right?
+That is certainly the image many people have of the Witch: the green skinned, hooked-nose, hagged-face woman with a pointed hat riding around on a broom, brought to us most clearly by modern Halloween decorations.
 Those were exactly my thoughts fifteen years ago, when my first teacher used the “W” word with me.
-Little did I know then that I would later so strongly identify with the word Witch, find it so empowering for me and the people in my community, that I would use it to describe myself, too.
+Little did I know then that I would later so strongly identify with the word Witch, and find it so empowering for me and the people in my community, that I would use it to describe myself, too.
 In fact I found it so important to my spiritual practice, I co-founded an organization called the Temple of Witchcraft.

 I am a Witch.
 What I learned from my teachers is Witchcraft.
 They referred to themselves as Witches, and their teachers before them also called themselves Witches.
-While we imagine long dynasties of Witch traditions and families stretching through the centuries, popular scholarship now discourages that idea, but the name and identity had to come from some where.
-As modern Witchcraft was just coming out of the shadows, a new vocabulary was growing, and we used it to help introduce ourselves to our family, friends, and the world in a more gentle manner.
+While we imagine long unbroken lineages of Witch traditions and families stretching through the centuries, popular scholarship now discourages that idea, but the name and identity had to come from somewhere.
+As modern Witchcraft was just coming out of the shadows, a new vocabulary was growing, and we used it to help introduce ourselves to our family, friends, and the world in a gentler manner.

 The word Witchcraft is important to me.
-While we might be not be practicing what our spiritual ancestors did three thousand or even three hundred years ago, the same can be said about many other religions that have grown and developed.
-But the identity of the Witch throughout many times and cultures is a part of our ancestral inheritance.
+While we might be not be practicing what our spiritual ancestors did centuries ago, the same can be said of many other religions that have grown and developed.
+But the identity of the Witch throughout many times and cultures is a part of our cultural inheritance.
 We are reverent of the Earth and our ancestors, and without a solid foundation in who, what, and where we have been, we cannot hope to forge a future.
 To divorce ourselves from our past is to lose valuable lessons in areas of religion, society, and power.
 Without our roots, we’d wither.
 We’ve managed to survive and regenerate due to the strong roots we have.

 To understand the word helps us untangle misconceptions from the past and create a new future within the evolving global society, rather than completely outside it.
-There will always be something fringe to our tradition, for it is a Mystery Religion that is not for everyone.
-We do not profess to have the single answer for everyone.
+There will always be something “fringe” or “other” to our tradition, for it is a Mystery Religion that is not for everyone.
+We do not profess to have the answer for everyone.
 We simply hold upon open one of many gates into deeper wisdom.

-So with that perspective, you can see why restoring the understanding of our religion as “holy” is so important to me.
-That is why I used the word Witch to describe myself, and connect to my long line of spiritual ancestors.
+So with that perspective, you can see why restoring the understanding of our tradition and practice as “holy” is so important to me.
+That is why I use the word Witch to describe myself, and connect to my long line of spiritual ancestors.
 And that is why I use the name Witchcraft proudly to describe my path.
 Those who are drawn to our path resonate with the word.
 It is a beacon that gathers us.
-When I’ve taught the same material under the banner of Earth Spirituality, it drew fewer and less magickally inclined individuals.
+When I’ve taught the same material under the banner of Earth Spirituality, it drew fewer and less magickally-inclined individuals.
 If everyone who identifies with the word were to use it, and be able to speak about it both personally and historically, we’d do well in evolving our culture’s understanding of our path.
 That is a big part of our mission in the Temple of Witchcraft.